-If you are a drummer and want to get in style, drumming shoes are the way to go.
+If you are a drummer and want to get in style, shoes for drumming are the way to go.

 They not only add to the style but are also super comfortable to play during a concert or recording in a home studio.

 However, the biggest question while buying drumming shoes is:

 “What are the best shoes for drumming that suit me?”